INSIGHT: Iran Sanctions

 Period after 5 November 2018

 US also sanctions providing SWIFT banking/payment services to sanctioned Iranian financial institutions.
+In practice, banks refuse to handle any financial transactions with an Iranian nexus.

 FAQs confirm that exemption for sale of agricultural commodities, food, medicine or medical devices to Iran is valid.